- 1 Best Dual Flush Toilets – Editors’ Choice

 More often than not, on the lower setting, the dual flush toilet should consume 0.8 gallons or 1 gallon.
 At the same time, the higher setting usually consumes 1.6 gallons of water, as it’s meant to get rid of solid waste.

 However, we recommend not choosing a toilet that will bring a very weak flush when using the low level.
 If there is too little water used, you may need to flush the toilet twice, which will end up in more water consumption anyway.
-So, you should look for one that will have a strong enough flush even with the lower setting, especially if you certainly need to do some water saving.
+Thus, you should look for one that will have a strong enough flush even with the lower setting, especially if you certainly need to do some water saving.

 Your best options include either an elongated seat or a round one.
 Elongated ones are better if you have enough space in the bathroom, and if you are looking for some extra comfort.
 Round ones are great for small bathrooms because they don’t take unnecessary space.